Primary Hypersomnia

 Mental status examination

 Insight and judgment are most times good.
-Mild cognitive changes in the domains of attention, concentration and short-term memory are occasionally present, but most often the cognitive examination should not reveal any significant deficits.
+Mild cognitive changes in the domains of attention, concentration and short-term memory are occasionally present, but most often the cognitive examination does not reveal any significant deficits.

 Recurrent hypersomnia